datascience-mobi/2021-topic-01-team-03/to do list.md

 - [ ] **We need some kind of a test and do more clustering.
 How do we work with genes?**
 - [ ] Wilcoxon Signed Rank Test.
 Who?
 - [ ] Maybe somebody could make our code more structured according to Stefan's suggestions
 - [ ] See if there is any specific characteristics on gene expression for the cancer subtypes.
-Or are there in general any tendencies between certain cell lines. **Xenia**
+Or are there in general any tendencies between certain cell lines. -> Via Wilcoxon Test **Xenia**
+- [ ] Visualization eg heatmap of the effective drugs **Cedrik**

 In the pipeline:
 - [ ] Try to find a way to store long codes in loops just to make it more professional (when enough time for it)